Automatically Enhancing the Quality of Android App Bug Reports: App-specific Information for

 To evaluate the app-related information configurations, we designed two core prompt templates for the S2Rs and OB/EB generation tasks (described in \Cref{sec:br-generation}).
 We adapted the templates with specific instructions for handling the different app-related information elements, thus creating different instances of the prompts, corresponding to the configurations.
 The wording and structure of all the prompts are nearly the same.
 The main difference lies in the inputs (\ie\ combinations of app information elements) and specific instructions to handle them.
 For example, one S2R generation instruction to handle the buggy screen is: ``Starting from the initial transition [GUI interaction], \ie the “open app” transition, your goal is to reach the buggy screen by identifying the most relevant transitions for the user-reported S2Rs.''
 An example instruction to handle GUI interactions is: ``The generated S2Rs must form a \textit{valid and complete path} in the transition graph, starting from the initial screen and ending at the screen where the bug occurs.''

-For each task, one author designed the structured prompt template with detailed instructions for both generation tasks following zero-shot, task-decomposition prompting~\cite{khot2022decomposed,dua2022successive}, the OpenAI guidelines~\cite{openai_prompt}, and the best practices~\cite{white2024chatgpt,santana2025prompting,schulhoff2024prompt}.
-For refining and improving the prompts, the author experimented with three bugs from the development set and consulted with the web version of ChatGPT with the example bugs to design an optimized prompt (\ie we used meta-prompting~\cite{zhang2023meta}).
-A second author reviewed the wording and structure of the designed prompt templates and experimented with the three bug reports.
-This second author made suggestions to improve the prompts where necessary.
-Both authors met and discussed the suggestions to finalize the prompt templates. \looseness=-1
+\rev{For each task, one author designed a zero-shot, task-decomposition prompt~\cite{khot2022decomposed,dua2022successive} following the OpenAI guidelines~\cite{openai_prompt} and prompt engineering best practices~\cite{white2024chatgpt,santana2025prompting,schulhoff2024prompt}.
+The prompts were iteratively refined using three development bugs and meta-prompting with ChatGPT~\cite{zhang2023meta}.
+A second author independently reviewed the prompt templates, evaluated them on the same bugs, and suggested improvements.
+Both authors discussed the suggestions and finalized the prompt templates.}